 Similarly, many assume that if we do not want a monopolistic state police force, we want no security, law, or justice at all.

 This false dichotomy ignores real world examples of alternative possibilities for governance.
-As Anthony Gregory explains, “Private security is already a greater bulwark against violent and property crime fearless_FBI_700than many people realize.”
+As Anthony Gregory explains, “Private security is already a greater bulwark against violent and property crime than many people realize.”
 He points out that in 1997 there were three times as many private security guards as public police officers.
 Yet these security guards rarely commit the sorts of brutality and aggression we usually see from police.
 This results from differences in incentives.
 Private security guards “are liable for the wrong they do, unlike the state’s armed agents, who work for an institution of monopoly, theft, kidnapping, rape rooms and murder.”

 In some cases, law has been provided almost entirely from the bottom up rather than by the state.
 In his book The Enterprise of Law, economist Bruce Benson describes various means of providing law without state power.
 He points to customary law in England, a form of restitution based justice that operated on the community level before it was crowded out by authoritarian law.
 Another example Benson discusses is the Law Merchant, a form of private law that governed international commerce and enforced decisions by ostracizing merchants who refused to comply with rulings.